thacherT1D/webdevstuff/Automated_Testing/Automated_JavaScript_Testing.desc.md

 module.exports = { write, displayString, clear, undo };
 ```

+Run the `npm test` command to check your tests.

 You submit this to your manager, and you survive another day.
 A day later, the manager comes back and says that everyone loves `undo` functionality, but now customers now need a `redo` operation.
 If an `undo` is called, a `redo` would reapply the write.
 If there is no more actions to redo, throw an error.
-Let's write a test for redo.
+Let's write a test for redo in your `test/editor.js` file.

 ```javascript
   test('redo a write', () => {